 The Practicum in Psychology (PSY X-476) is offered as part of the Clinical Psychological Sciences B.S. program.
 Clinical Science majors receive preferential placement, although students who are not in the major may be accepted if space allows.
 Practicum opportunities allow students to gain supervised, hands-on experience with mental health intervention and assessment in order to apply what they have learned in the classroom to real-world settings.

 Placements vary semester to semester.
-The descriptions below reflect our current community partners for Fall 2024.
-Many of these sites will also be participating in the spring.
-However, we are currently working with each site to determine who will be able to accommodate undergraduate practicum students for Spring 2025.
-In order to apply, you must complete an online application which will be located in site descriptions below.
+The descriptions below reflect our current partners for Spring 2025.
+In order to apply, you must complete the online application which is located in site descriptions below using the "Apply to Program" button.
 Some placements may also require an interview or the submission of additional materials.
-If you are accepted to a practicum site, you will then be permitted to enroll in X476 Practicum in Psychology.
+This will occur after your initial application has been reviewed.
+Once you have been accepted to a practicum site, you will be granted permission to enroll in X476 Practicum in Psychology.
+You cannot enroll in X476 without receiving permission from the instructor first.
+This is contingent on your application being accepted.

 - Centerstone Research Institute (CRI)